pomerium/documentation/content/docs/guides/hedgedoc.md

 ---
-title: Securing Hedgedoc with Pomerium
+title: Securing HedgeDoc with Pomerium
-sidebar_label: Hedgedoc
+sidebar_label: HedgeDoc
 lang: en-US
-keywords: [pomerium, identity access proxy, data, logging, graphing, Hedgedoc, authentication, authorization]
+keywords: [pomerium, identity access proxy, data, logging, graphing, HedgeDoc, authentication, authorization]
-description: This guide covers how to use Pomerium to authenticate and authorize users of Hedgedoc.
+description: This guide covers how to use Pomerium to authenticate and authorize users of HedgeDoc.
 ---

 # HedgeDoc

 Use Pomerium to secure access to HedgeDoc by providing identity and context.

 ## What is HedgeDoc?

 [HedgeDoc](https://hedgedoc.org/) is a collaborative, web-based Markdown editor that allows you to create notes, graphs, and diagrams in your browser.